-The tour is self-guided and farms and sites are located throughout the Triangle in Alamance, Chatham, Orange, and Person counties.
+The tour happens April 22-23, 2017 from 2-6PM and is self-guided.
+The farms are located throughout the Triangle in Alamance, Chatham, Orange, and Person counties.
 Visit any farm in any order.
 Your button is your car pass – good for a full carload of people.
 RAIN OR SHINE.

 - Farm tour maps, directions and descriptions of all the fun things to do at each farm!

 - Read about the farms, plan your stops and get driving directions!